 Roots: parsnips, turnips, black radish, beets, celery root, sweet potatoes, and yams.
 If you eat sweet potatoes or yams, limit the amount per serving to no more than ½ cup because these vegetables are very starchy.

 Greens: Swiss chard, spinach, kale, green cabbage, watercress, mustard greens, carrot greens, beet greens, collard greens and perhaps others.
 These need to be cooked.

 A small salad is okay once or twice per week for variety only.
-They are not necessary for development.
+Salads are not necessary on this program.
 Raw vegetables are too yin and the minerals in raw vegetables are difficult to absorb.

-Other: corn on the cob, okra, asparagus, artichoke, and celery are also foods for occasional use.
+Other: corn on the cob, okra, and celery are also foods for occasional use.
 Corn on the cob is a nice treat if it is fresh.

 Frozen and canned vegetables.
 Once or twice a week frozen vegetables are okay, if you want them.
 However, they are not as good as most fresh vegetables.